 Loulé - Algarve - Portugal

 Welcome to Loulé Uncovered!
-Your Loulé holiday guide!
+Your guide to Loulé holidays!

 Welcome to Loulé Uncovered!
-Your guide to holidays in Loulé, in central Algarve on the south coast of Portugal.
+Your guide to holidays in Loulé, in central Algarve, Portugal.
 For tourist information about Loulé, its hotels, nearby beaches, restaurants, bars, shopping, things to do and in fact, all things Loulé Uncovered!

 The beginnings of Loulé are uncertain, some historians putting it as far back as 400BC, but others say it's origins are Roman.
 It is a fact that when the Arabs invaded the Algarve in 715, Loulé was already an important town.
 It has been a part of Portugal since 1249 after the Algarve was recaptured from the Moors and in 1291 King Dom Dinis established the Algarve's only medieval fair in Loulé, a sign of the wealth of the region.